 Non-Acoustic Signature Management

 The Non-Acoustic Signature Management branch of Maritime Division provides Australia's national capability for the prediction and control of the UV, visible, infrared, radar, electrochemical and environmental signatures of current and future Defence platforms.
-It also leads materials research in the areas of corrosion, coatings and environmental protection.
+It also leads materials research in the areas of corrosion, coatings, biofouling control and environmental protection.

 The branch provides Defence with independent scientific and technical advice and (Defence) tech solutions for electromagnetic and environmental signature control and management of Australian Defence Forces's (ADF’s) platforms.